reesvarney/OpenChat/README.md

 At the core of OpenChat is its MCU (Multipoint Conferencing Unit) which allows many users to connect without having to establish a connection between each and every peer.
 It currently utilises a headless browser (using puppeteer) which acts as a proxy-client to receive multiple WebRTC streams and create a single output for each user.
 Extensive testing for performance and stability has not yet been carried out but the system seems to handle several users quite well without requiring too much power from the CPU (although may be RAM intensive with the natural drawback from using a chromium based headless browser).

 ## Usage
+Support for deployment methods such as heroku will be added in the future, however the current method of storing the config in a .json file won't work in a non-persistant environment.

 1. Install the latest version of Node/ NPM
 2. Clone/ Download the repository
 3. Open the repository and run `npm i` to install prequisite packages